 Incorporated associations must prepare and keep accurate minutes of all meetings (including general meetings and committee meetings).
 Minutes are a formal written record of the matters discussed and the decisions made at a meeting.
 It is good practice to confirm the accuracy of the minutes at the next meeting.
 For more information, see www.nfplaw.org.au/meetings.

 For more information about the legal requirements applicable to AGMs (and other meetings, such as management, sub-committees and special general meetings), see www.nfplaw.org.au/meetings.

-Some Victorian incorporated associations that are registered with the ACNC as charities do not have to lodge an annual statement with CAV or pay the annual fee, for the financial year that ended on 30 June 2018.
+Some Victorian incorporated associations that are registered with the ACNC as charities do not have to lodge an annual statement with CAV or pay the annual fee, for the financial year that ended on 30 June 2018 or subsequent years.
 This exemption does not apply to charities that have been approved by the ACNC to have their financial details withheld from the ACNC register.

 If the exemption does not apply, the committee must ensure that financial statements are prepared at the end of each financial year.
 The committee must be satisfied that the financial statements give a “true and fair” view of the association’s financial position and performance.

 Depending on an association’s total revenue from all its activities during the preceding financial year, additional financial reporting requirements may also apply.